Explore Our Natural Landscapes

 - Mountain bikes, and off-road and other motorized vehicles (except for wheelchairs)

 - Removing, cutting, or picking plants

 - Camping, fires, and smoking

-For the safety of all visitors and the protection of plant collections and other natural resources, we do not allow bicycles, off-road vehicles, and vehicles or motorized devices used for mobility assistance (with the exception of wheelchairs and scooters) on the paths at Garden in the Woods or in our sanctuaries.
+For the safety of all visitors and the protection of plant collections and other natural resources, we do not allow bicycles, off-road vehicles, and vehicles or other power-driven devices used for mobility assistance (with the exception of wheelchairs and scooters) on the paths at Garden in the Woods or in our sanctuaries.
 The natural terrain and rustic paths at the sanctuaries are generally not accessible.
 The exception is Eshqua Bog in Vermont, which has an accessible boardwalk.

 Annie Sturgis Sanctuary (ME)

 Lime-loving plants and woodland wildflowers thrive on 40 acres along the Kennebec River.

 Where: Vassalboro, Maine (8 miles from Augusta)

 Highlights: Rare plants, scenic hiking trails, historical significance, view of river and Mount Tom overlook, Critical Natural Area in Maine

 Prime time: Early to mid-May for spring ephemeral wildflowers and birds.
 Autumn brings fall flowers and hardwood foliage displays.